-The reason why Amazon delete reviews is not easy to understand from their guidelines, which you can read here in full.
+The reason why Amazon deletes reviews is not easy to understand from its guidelines, which you can read here in full.

 Paying for book reviews can cause your reviews to be deleted

 Paid reviews are clearly not acceptable to Amazon.
-They state:
+It states:

 We do not permit reviews or votes on the helpfulness of reviews that are posted in exchange for compensation of any kind.

-Very few readers post book reviews, and this is why genuine reviews are so hard to get.
-On average, you could expect one review for every two to three hundred books sold.
+On average, you could expect one review for every two to three hundred books sold or for free books.

-When reviews start coming in well above this average, Amazon will probably take a look, and then may delete the reviews.
+When reviews start coming in well above an expected average rate, Amazon will take a look and then examine the legitimacy of your book reviews.

-This is where most authors get into trouble, and is very often the reason why book reviews are deleted.
+This is where many new authors get into trouble and is very often why Amazon deletes your book reviews.